-A single-stage blower only has one auger and may struggle with a lot of snowfall.
-They also can’t be used on gravel, as they will pick up stones that can not only damage the machine, but cause injury.
+A single-stage snow blower only has one auger and may struggle with a lot of snowfall.
+They also can’t be used on gravel, as they will pick up stones that can not only damage the machine but cause injury.
 It is also called a snow thrower.

 Two-stage models have an impeller, as well as two augers, to help pick up more snow quickly.

-Three-stage options have a third auger.
+Three-stage snow blowers have a third auger.
 This auger is high speed and designed to break down snow and pick it up quickly.